10 Best Protein Shakes for Weight Loss of 2026

 Other Noteworthy Protein Shakes We Tried

-To choose the best protein shakes for weight loss, we tested 110 protein shakes and powders.
-The following were considered in our testing, but ultimately didn't make the top list.
+The following were considered in our testing but ultimately didn’t make the top list.

-When we tested Fairlife's CorePower High-Protein Milk Shake, we liked the mild flavors, especially the unique strawberry-banana option.
-We also liked that it has only 170 calories and 26 g of protein, with 50% of the daily value for calcium.
-However, we ultimately didn't choose this shake because it contains two artificial sweeteners in addition to stevia and monkfruit, carrageenan, and a few gum ingredients.
+When we tested Fairlife CorePower High Protein Milk Shake, we liked the mild flavors, especially the unique strawberry-banana option, and that it has only 170 calories and 26 g of protein, with 50 percent of the daily value for calcium.
+However, we ultimately didn’t choose this shake because it contains two artificial sweeteners in addition to stevia and monkfruit, carrageenan, and a few gum ingredients.

 How We Tested the Best Protein Shakes for Weight Loss